Emotional stages of change

 Fisher’s model is more focused on business.
-He presented at the Tenth International Personal Construct Congress, Berlin, 1999, and subsequently developed in his work on constructivist theory in relation to service provision organisations at Leicester University, England.
+He presented at the Tenth International Personal Construct Congress, Berlin, in 1999, and subsequently developed his work on constructivist theory in relation to service provision organisations at Leicester University, England.

 Much of the actual transition through the phases is completed subconsciously.
 While some people move more quickly through the phases than others, everyone will need different things depending on which phase they are in.
 Deciding factors are their temperament, life experiences, perceived degree of control and so on.

 The key to understanding the phases is not to feel like you must go through every one of them, in precise order.
 Some people may also regress to an earlier stage depending on their situation.
 Instead, it’s more helpful to look at them as guides in the change process – it helps you understand and put into context where you and others are.

 Keep in mind that everyone reacts differently.
 Some people will readily show their emotions.
 Others will experience their emotions more internally.
 You should try to not judge how a person experiences change, as each person will experience it differently.

 See if you can relate to these 12 emotional stages: